How to respond when your child is crying

 How should you react?

-- Praise your child when they ask for something properly.
+• Praise your child when they ask for something.
 It’ll encourage them to keep using words to express themself.
-Here’s an example: “You asked for that so nicely.
-It was easier for me to understand what you wanted this time.”
+For example, you could say: “I love how you asked for what you wanted.
+It’s a lot easier for me to understand what you want when you ask nicely.”

 “Take care of me!”